Carolyn worked as a technical writer, software user interface designer, and writes about children's lit, the American West, and investing.

 Over the years, being a dude has come to have an ironic and humorous meaning.
 The very funny 1992 movie City Slickers depicts urbanites working on a guest ranch and stars Billy Crystal.

 The Hollywood Cowboy

 The Hollywood cowboy isn't a real cowboy, but he plays one on TV.
 All dressed up for the silver screen, he hasn't a misplaced hair on his head.
 He's a pretty boy and a character, usually with a catch phrase, a nickname, and half a dozen movies to his credit.
 John Wayne, "The Duke" is the most famous of them all.
-He's the big daddy of Hollywood cowboys.
+He's the big daddy of Hollywood cowboys, appearing in over 170 films.
 Hollywood cowboys come in different flavors, too.
-Look for a new hub soon about famous Hollywood cowboys.

 The Loner or Wanderer.
 A cowboy who lives alone and avoids the company of other men.
 He is a drifter.
 Without a tether to family or community, the wandering cowboy is viewed with great suspicion.
 Usually the loner nurses a troubled past, which he keeps heroically and tragically buried to protect the few people he gets close to.
 When the moment is right, the loner proves his worth as a hero, and is accepted into the community.
 At this point, the loner packs his bags and rides off into the sunset, never to be seen again.
 Clint Eastwood played many loners in his western roles, including one of my favorite cowboy movies, Pale Rider.
 Loners are often gunmen, and sometimes outlaws, but usually they are just deeply troubled.

 The Cowboy Artist